martpet/trip-pics/README.md

 ----

-## Prod and Staging AWS environments
+## *Prod* and *Staging* AWS environments

 ### Create AWS Organizations units and accounts.
 * Create *Dev* and *NonDev* units.
-* Create *Production* and `Staging` accounts under *Dev* unit.
+* Create *Production* and *Staging* accounts under *Dev* unit.

 ### Bootstrap
 It is **recommended** to use separate AWS accounts for each environment (Production, Staging, Dev).
-It is also possible to have all environments deployed to a single account (in which case change the .github/workflows to deploy to a single environment).
+It is also possible to have all environments deployed to a single account, in which case change the .github/workflows to it.

 For each environment run (with admin rights):